Arizona Labor Laws Guide

 - Locker rooms/Changing rooms.

-Additionally, employers need to formulate a video surveillance policy they will present to their employees beforehand.
+Additionally, employers need to formulate a video surveillance policy that they will present to their employees beforehand.

 Drug and alcohol testing laws